Monday, September 30, 2024

 A room with a view - from our hotel window

-Today was our first day in the Faroes on the island of Vagar – there are 18 islands in the group and all but one are inhabited and 6 regions most of which we were to visit.
+Today was our first day in the Faroes on the island of Vagar – there are 18 main islands in the Faroes group, all but one are inhabited, and 6 regions most of which we were to visit.
 This day turned out to be perfect weatherwise and the scenery glorious – it was a stunning day.
 Our first taste of this fairytale place didn’t disappoint – towering lush mountains, long-haired sheep, turf-roofed houses, tiny villages.
 Enjoy the postcard story below!

 The village of Sorvagur from where the Mykines ferry departs